nextauthjs/next-auth/www/docs/getting-started/client.md

 Some of the methods can be called both client side and server side.

 :::note
-The **context** object must be passed as an argument when calling any of the client methods when calling them server side.
+When using any of the client API methods server side, [context](https://nextjs.org/docs/api-reference/data-fetching/getInitialProps#context-object) must be passed as an argument.
 :::

-## Client Methods
+---

 ### useSession()